itversity/python-for-beginners/docs/085 Conditionals in Python.md

 else:
     print(f'{s} is a palindrome')
 ```
-* Ternary Operator or single like if else
+* Ternary Operator or single line if else

 ```python
 n = 10